 7: Glass waterer:

-Take a water jar and clean it up twice or thrice, so that nothing is left inside.
+Take a canning jar of 1/2 gallon capacity and clean it up twice or thrice, so that nothing is left inside.
 Make sure you make a hole in the bottom, and flat the edges.
-Now take a plastic plan or even a glass dish and keep the water filled jar on it.
+Take a plastic plan or even a glass bowl and keep the water filled jar on it.
 Here is the simplest and cost effective kind of automatic diy chicken waterer.

 8: PVC waterer: